 Coronation Property Equity comment - Sep 18

-The listed property sector delivered a total return of -2.2% for the quarter, ahead of the All Bond Index's (ALBI) -3.8% but behind the All Share Index' (ALSI) 4.5% return.
-The correlation between bonds and listed property returned somewhat as global risk-off sentiment dominated.
-The South African 10-year government bond yield increased to 9.0% at end-June from 8.2% a quarter earlier while the forward yield of the South African listed property sector saw an increase to 9.7% from 9.3% at the end of March.
-The historical yield of the bellwether index1 increased to 8.2% at the end of the quarter, from 7.5% three months earlier.
-This saw the historical yield gap relative to bonds widen to 79bps at the end of June from 70bps at end-March.
+The listed property sector, through the All Property Index (ALPI), delivered a total return of -1.5% for the quarter, ahead of the All Share Index's (ALSI) - 2.1% return but behind the All Bond Index's (ALBI) 0.8%.
+The correlation between bonds and listed property was once again in play following an emerging market sell-off during the quarter.
+The South African 10-year government bond yield increased to 9.2% at end-September from 9.0% a quarter earlier, while the forward yield of the ALPI saw an increase to 8.8% from 8.6% at the end of June.
+The historical yield of the bellwether index increased to 9.1% at the end of the quarter, from 8.2% three months earlier.
+This saw the historical yield gap relative to bonds narrow to 15 bps at the end of September from 79 bps at end-June.

 Invests in quality listed property assets with the aim to produce high income yields and long-term capital growth.